John Houshmand

 John Houshmand (born 1954) is an American furniture maker, sculptor, musician, and contractor.
 He has an atelier in New York's Catskill Mountains.
 He has been described as a contemporary designer who uses "massive upended split logs" in the style of George Nakashima.

-Biography
+Early life and education

 John Houshmand was born to a Dutch-American mother and an Iranian father.
 He attended Yale University and received a BA degree in 1978.

+Career

 Houshmand's designs "often juxtapose massive chunks of wood with thick glass panes" and are made by his staff on a 950 acre farm that is "also home to the company sawmill and the 1,700 slabs he keeps on hand for inspiration."
 He has a showroom in Manhattan and travels to meet clients for custom orders on tables that can cost about $12,000 USD in 2009.
 He "has been a photographer, a musician, and a partner in high-end residential construction" and now makes "one-of-a-kind sculptural furniture out of planks, slabs, and even trunks of reclaimed American hardwood like black walnut and elm."

+Personal life

 He bought the remote ranch property for $300,000 in 1991.